Home » Substitutes » Best Substitute For White Wine Vinegar

 Cons

-While the flavor of red wine vinegar is similar, it does have a more pungent and distinct taste.
-It will be quite easy to tell that white vinegar was not used in the recipe.
-It also changes the color of lighter dishes because of its red color.
+While the flavor of red wine vinegar is similar, it does have a more intense and distinct taste.
+It will be easy to tell that you did not use white vinegar in the recipe.

 Cooking Tip: